MichalBoksa/Qulinarium/README.md

 # Qulinarium
-First spring-boot application where you can order food.
+Spring-boot with PostgreSQL and Thymeleaf application where you can order food.